2022 WA Award

 The 2022 WA Pearcey Entrepreneur Award recipient is Mahmood Hussein, Founder and CEO Global Drone Solutions (GDS).
 The Pearcey Award was part of the 31st WAITTA Incite Awards on Friday 12 August 2022.

 Mahmood founded GDS in 2016 as a drone pilot training organisation.
 Since then, GDS has been a key organisation facilitating drone technology, having trained over 2500 pilots across many industries.
-GDS's huge list of customers include BHP, Rio Tinto, Newmont, Newcrest, Woodside, Ausdrill, WA Water Corporation and the Department of Education.
+GDS's many customers include BHP, Rio Tinto, Newmont, Newcrest, Woodside, Ausdrill, WA Water Corporation and the Department of Education.

 Along the way, Mahmood has become a WA authority on drones, being a regular speaker and commentator.
 He is also freely gives his time to school programs to enthuse young people about careers in technology, as well as being involved in many charitable organisations.